Dueling presidential campaign visits come to Minnesota

 Biden's campaign announced Thursday that he would hold a drive-in car rally in St. Paul at 3:45 p.m., just ahead of a previously scheduled Trump rally at 5 p.m. in the Rochester area.

-It’s the most attention Minnesota’s had from both party’s presidential candidates in years.
+Minnesota GOP Party Chairwoman Jennifer Carnahan tweeted Thursday that Ellison and Walz are "abusing the power of their offices to block us from seeing our President!"

-“With any campaign, there are a lot of moving pieces,” said Jenna Bowman, a spokeswoman for the city of Rochester.
-“We were just told it was going to take place at McNeilus.”
+"We did not cancel this event: indeed, we have no authority to cancel events and have never canceled an event," Ellison said in a statement Thursday afternoon after word spread that McNeilus would not be hosting the rally.

-The Rochester area has seen an increase in COVID-19 numbers, like other parts of the state, and Bowman urged people attending the president’s rally to wear masks, remain socially distant, wash their hands and not attend if they are feeling ill.
+The Rochester area has seen an increase in COVID-19 infections, and Rochester city spokeswoman Jenna Bowman urged people attending the president's rally to wear masks, remain socially distant, wash their hands and not attend if they are feeling ill.

-A specific location and other details about the Biden campaign’s drive-in rally were not immediately released on Thursday.
-His campaign has held several of the car rallies in states such as Ohio and Florida in recent weeks, with supporters in their cars parked in front of a large stage, often in front of a large projector screen relaying a live feed.
+A specific location and other details about the Biden campaign's drive-in rally also were not released on Thursday.
+His campaign has held several car rallies in states such as Ohio and Florida in recent weeks, with supporters in their cars parked in front of a large stage, often in front of a large projector screen relaying a live feed.

 The Friday night rally will be Trump's fourth campaign visit to the state this year, following previous rallies in Mankato, Bemidji and Duluth.